 18.04.160: Burden of Proof

-(1) The applicant shall have the burden of proving by a preponderance of the credible evidence that the work proposed in the application for permit will not have unacceptable significant or cumulative effect upon the local resource areas and wetland values protected by this Bylaw.
-Failure to provide sufficient evidence to the Commission supporting this burden shall be good cause for the Commission to deny a permit, or grant a permit with conditions or to continue the hearing to another date to enable the applicant or others to present additional evidence.
+(1) The applicant shall have the burden of proving by a preponderance of the credible evidence that the work proposed in the application for permit will not have unacceptable significant or cumulative effect upon the local Resource Areas and Resource Area Values protected by this Bylaw.
+Failure to provide sufficient evidence to the Commission supporting this burden shall be good cause for the Commission to deny a permit, grant a permit with conditions, or to continue the hearing to another date to enable the applicant or others to present additional evidence.
 However, if the applicant objects to a continuance, the hearing shall be closed and the Commission shall take action on such evidence as is then available.

 18.04.170: Relation to the Wetlands Protection Act

-(1) This Bylaw is adopted under the Home Rule Amendment of the Massachusetts Constitution and the Home Rule statutes, independent of the Wetlands Protection Act (M.G.L.
-Ch.
-131 §40) and regulations (310 CMR 10.00) thereunder.
+(1) This Bylaw is adopted under the Home Rule Amendment of the Massachusetts Constitution and the Home Rule statutes, independent of the Act and 310 CMR 10.00 thereunder.

 18.04.180: Performance Guarantee